 The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

-Techniques that can be learned that will aid relaxation
+Techniques and lifestyle choices that can aid relaxation

 People who suffer from anxiety find it very difficult to relax.
 There are techniques that can be learned that will aid relaxation.
 Practising mindfulness is a good starting point in helping people to relax.